 The wireless headphones revolution is well and truly underway.
-And while everyone seems to wax lyrical about AirPods, other makers are delivering far more in terms of sound quality and features.
-The Libratone Track Air+ is one such fine example: a true wireless in-ear set of headphones that come with active noise-cancellation (ANC) - and one of first to market to deliver such technology (the Sony WF-1000XM3 won't be far behind, updating the WF-1000X original) - for a very fair price indeed.
+And while everyone seems to wax lyrical about Apple AirPods, other makers are delivering far more in terms of sound quality and features.
+The Libratone Track Air+ is one such fine example: a true wireless in-ear set of headphones that come with active noise-cancellation (ANC) for a very fair price indeed.

-We were at the European launch event in Berlin where we got to try the Track Air+ for around an hour.
-Not only is the ANC smart and highly effective, the sound quality from these little buds is exceptional.
-Here's why, irrelevant whether or not you know the Libratone brand, these wireless in-ears could be the ultimate choice - whether you're looking for a pair to wear when being active or just a casual pair for commuting.
+Here's why we think, irrelevant whether or not you know the Libratone brand, that these wireless in-ears could be the ultimate choice - whether you're looking for a pair to wear when being active or just a casual pair for commuting.

 Design & Features